 PUCO offers tips to prepare for a power outage

-COLUMBUS, OHIO (June 2, 2016) – With summer approaching, the Public Utilities Commission of Ohio (PUCO) is reminding consumers of important outage preparation information.
+COLUMBUS, OHIO (June 15, 2017) –With summer approaching, the Public Utilities Commission of Ohio (PUCO) is reminding consumers of important outage preparation information.

-While the electric distribution system in Ohio is typically safe and reliable, weather conditions such as thunderstorms, high winds or snow storms can cause service interruptions.
+While the electric distribution system in Ohio is typically safe and reliable, weather conditions such as thunderstorms and high winds can cause service interruptions.

 The PUCO offers these tips for being prepared in the event electric customers experience an outage.